slanska/flexilite/README.md

 - adding support for logging changes, when needed (for example, to meet SOX requirements).
 For every table, every column
 - adding support for full text search.
 Again, individually, per table and column

-5) And this is just a short list of typical changes required to handle evolution of database schema.
-In real life, database refactoring can be much more complicated.
+5) In real life, database refactoring can be much more complicated.
 For example:
 - splitting table to 2 or more tables.
 Example: you created table called Customers, with Phone column.
 At some point you realize that customer may have multiple phones, so you need to a) create a new tables, called CustomerPhones, b) extract existing Phone data from Customers to CustomerPhones, c) setup foreign key relation.
 - then you need to do similar job for Employees table, Suppliers table etc.
 - then you decide to combine all common data from Customers, Employees and Suppliers table into a new table, called Persons or Entities.
 And you need to go through the same boring, error-prone, routine procedure again.

-These are just few examples of schema refactoring that a database developer needs to cope with.
 Database schema design is similar to constructing class model in object-oriented library.
-With one fundamental difference - you are often required to apply all this refactoring on existing production data in the field.
+With one fundamental difference - all this refactoring has to be applied on existing production data in the field.
 With all risks to loose or corrupt real customer previous data.

+These are just few examples of schema refactoring that a database developer needs to cope with.
+Beside refactoring, there is a whole class of typical data manipulations that are not handled by canonical RDBM systems (like re-order items in the order detail list, for instance).

 But it is not just data refactoring from a developer standpoint.